 To reach ketosis takes time and is different for different types of bodies and what’s going on inside of them, including factors like level of fitness, prior dietary behaviors, genetic composition, level of Keto-diet strictness and so on.

-All you need is to make Keto Coffee is brewed coffee, grass fed butter, MCT oil (optional), and sweetener (optional, e.g., Stevia).
-Simply place the brewed coffee in a blender cup along with the other ingredients.
-Be careful when opening your blender cup, and it’s a good idea to start on low and vent the lid now and then, blending just one cup at a time.
+After brewing a cup of coffee, simply place the brewed coffee in a blender cup along with the other ingredients.
+Be careful when opening your blender cup.
+It’s a good idea to start on low and vent the lid now and then, blending just one cup at a time.

-Other options to help you easily prepare your Keto Coffee is to blend it using a milk frother, or with an immersion blender (say from Amazon) using a tall and wide-mouthed coffee mug and filling it with only half your intended brewed coffee and with the other items (e.g., butter, MCT oil, sweetener, collagen, etc.) for about 10-15 seconds and then pour the rest of the coffee over it, blending again until it has a nice froth.
+Fill it with only half your intended brewed coffee and with the other items ( See above – butter, MCT oil, sweetener, collagen, etc.) for about 10-15 seconds and then pour the rest of the coffee over it, blending again until it has a nice froth.

 - 1 gram of protein

 - Less than 10% of the RDA for every nutrient except Vitamin A, Vitamin B2 and Vitamin B5, ranging from 22-28% of the RDA